heratyian/software-development-lessons/dpi-06-data-modeling-yap/index.md

   * etc.

 2. How would I keep track of that information on paper?
-  * could I answer the "question" that each feature represents by looking through my tables?
+  * Can I answer the "question" that each feature represents by looking through my tables?

 Computers can't do anything that we couldn't do by looking through paper tables